 Which is more interesting…using a formula that someone handed you without explanation (and made you memorize and practice over and over), or hearing the story of one of the most beautiful, fascinating problems and one of the most brilliant and powerful ideas in human history?
 We are killing people’s interest in circles, for god’s sake!

 In order for a student to engage with mathematics, she needs to be invested and inspired.
 Instead of proving a theorem, why shouldn’t she be given the freedom to discover her own?
 Instead of being given the formula, why shouldn’t she be given the freedom to make up her own rules, her own questions, her own solutions.
 If only given a formula, where is the problem to be solved?
 It has already been asked and answered.
 Gone is the beauty of discovery.

-There is a ubiquitous push to encourage boys and girls to enter STEM fields.
 These are exciting fields in exciting times.
 I wonder, though, if interest and ability would be greater if students grew up experiencing the joy of math through the guidance of an inspired and knowledgeable teacher?